 The implication of this theory is that the Party knows better what lies in the genuine interests of society, and what constitutes the will of society, than society itself, and once the spirit of the Party is incarnated in the will of one man, Marxism-Leninism comes to mean the dictatorship of one man over the proletariat.
 Thus Marx’s hypothesis that the working class has a privileged knowledge of the final purpose of history culminates in the assertion that Comrade Stalin is always right.

-The real interests of society, the true course of history, and the inner workings of systemic oppression—these are known only to the vanguard.
-Only members of this egalitarian elite can say what must be done to liberate humanity.
+The real interests of society, the true course of history, and the inner workings of oppression—these are only known in full to the vanguard.
+Members of this egalitarian elite alone can say what must be done to liberate humanity.
 They are, as Kolakowski said, “vested with the right, indeed the duty” to do whatever they deemed necessary.
 No one outside of their cadre was in a position to challenge their judgments, because no one else had their epistemic authority.
 The objections of their critics merely revealed an ignorance of oppression, or our complicity in it.